Corporate architecture: History

 Over time, the economy shifted focus from production to consumption, and as this transition occurred architecture became more elaborate through use of varied shapes and symbols, as well as the use of different materials.
-For example, in 1911, Fargus shoe factory located in Lower Saxony, Germany, used glass to transform their buildings into light and open spaces.
+For example, in 1911, Fagus shoe factory located in Lower Saxony, Germany, used glass to transform their buildings into light and open spaces.
 Inspired by these new ideas, new buildings were created in the 1900s that are regarded by experts as milestones of modern corporate architecture.
 American examples described by academics are the Regional Enterprise Tower (built as the Alcoa Building) in Pittsburgh, Pennsylvania (1953), Owens-Corning Fiberglass Tower in Toledo, Ohio (1969), and the AT&T Building in Manhattan, New York (1984).
 Some defining design features of these buildings include intricate details at the base and more sculptural forms on the higher levels with heavy use of granite and marble.

-Additionally, offices used to be about cost-effectiveness; organisations packed people together into workspaces who had differing roles and expertise.
+Additionally, offices used to be about cost-effectiveness; Organisations packed people together into workspaces who had differing roles and expertise.
 However, in the early 2000s, there was a shift in the way offices were designed.
 Employees were physically grouped together based on their professional skills and functions in the company, allowing more interaction and collaboration in office spaces.

 The study of physical space in organisational and management studies dipped in the 1970s but became more prominent again in the 1990s as more attention was given to subjects of organisational culture and has continued to endure in the early 2000s.
 Additionally, in the late 20th century research in multiple approaches to office design began to emerge.
 By the late 1990s various modes of working remotely had been enabled through IT innovations.
 This could introduce more de-centralised organisations, self-employment opportunities and cause large businesses to downsize.
 It is thought that the definition of “the office” and corporate architecture is changing.